Macedonia (comics): Collaboration

 Roberson was in her hometown in Missouri, stopping there before going to Macedonia to carry out research for her thesis when she met Pekar.
 Pekar was there on the invitation of Roberson's sister, speaking at a showing of American Splendor, a film based on his comics.
 Roberson described her project to Pekar, who expressed interest in collaborating on a comic book.
-He expected a short story, but ultimately ended up with 150 pages of material.
+Pekar suggested Roberson take notes during her trip, which he would then use to construct the script.
+He expected material enough a short story, but ultimately ended up with 150 pages of story.
 Describing the collaboration, Pekar said "It was one of the best working relationships I've ever had".
 Pekar would create preliminary drawings of each page, then passed them on to illustrator Piskor in Pittsburgh.